-The Kingston Centre is very proud of its program of scholarships, which is one of the most extensive of all Centres of the RCCO.
-We are very grateful to our annual donors who make many of the scholarships possible.
+The Kingston Centre is very proud of its program of scholarships and we are very grateful to our annual donors who make many of the scholarships possible.

 The scholarships offer beginner organists of all ages a series of lessons with a qualified professional.
 The purpose of these scholarships is two-fold: to encourage pianists to take up the organ, and to assist those who are already playing the organ in a church, but without formal training, by offering them a series of free organ lessons.

 Each scholarship has a value of $600.
 Each award will be paid on the recipient’s behalf to an approved organ teacher of the student’s choice who has agreed to take the recipient as a student.
 Scholarships may be renewed twice at the discretion of the jury and subject to availability of funds.